 Disadvantages Of Sponsorship Emails

-- It's Paid: Sponsorship emails are being sent to people who you haven’t earned as subscribers (they didn’t opt-in to your list).
-In this context, you have to pay in order to get content in front of them.
+- It's Paid: Sponsorship emails are being sent to people you haven’t earned as subscribers (they didn’t opt-in to your list).
+In this context, you have to pay to get content in front of them.
 Vendors offer different payment packages and here you enter the land of negotiation.
 Some of the most popular options are paying a flat free, paying based on a CPM (cost per thousand impressions) model or paying per new lead acquired.

 - Dedicated Resources: Sponsorship emails and management of the vendor relationship require a big marketing effort and tight control.
 In addition to brand synergies, you'll also need to understand the data behind their emails.
 If your industrial business has a small marketing team, this type of email marketing can be difficult to execute.

 6. Transactional Emails

-Transactional emails are the messages that get triggered by a specific action your contacts have taken and enable them to complete that action.
-For instance, if you are signing up for an industry webinar, you will fill out a form and then receive a transactional (thank-you) email, which gives you login information in order to join.
-If you are using a double opt-in, people will receive an email asking them to click on a link in order to confirm their registration.
+Transactional emails are the messages triggered by a specific action your contacts have taken and enable them to complete that action.
+For instance, if you are signing up for an industry webinar, you will fill out a form and then receive a transactional (thank-you) email, which gives you login information to join.
+If you are using a double opt-in, people will receive an email asking them to click on a link to confirm their registration.

 Transactionals are also the messages you receive from e-commerce sites that confirm your order and give you shipment information and other details about your recent purchase.

 Advantages Of Transactional Emails

 - High CTR: Recipients anticipate transactional emails because they help them complete an action.
 That is why they open them and click on them.
 Take advantage of this dynamic and include a highly customized call-to-action (maybe even as a P.S.) to leverage the fact that the subscriber is fresh and very actively engaged with your email communication.

 Disadvantages Of Transactional Emails